hugopradops/hugopradops/README.md

       Responsive template for a Brazilian food store using React & Next.js<br><br>
      <a href="https://ai-learning.hugoprado.dev/">Ai Learning Homelab</a><br>
       AI-Learning runs the Gemma3:12b model on my basement homelab using Traefik, Docker, and SQLite for backend management.
+     <a href="https://hub.hugoprado.dev//">Personal Website</a><br>
+      A portfolio website showcasing my projects, skills, and experience, built with modern web technologies.
     </td>
   </tr>
   <tr>